readthedocs/sphinx_rtd_theme/docs/configuring.rst

 Base options
 ------------

-* ``typekit_id`` String.
-This will let users specify a typekit id to use for displaying nicer fonts.
 * ``canonical_url`` String.
 This will specify a `canonical url <https://en.wikipedia.org/wiki/Canonical_link_element>`__ to let search engines know they should give higher ranking to latest version of the docs.
   The url points to the root of the documentation and requires a trailing slash.